0x00000002/rag-mcp-server/README.md

 - **`make clean`**: Removes local build artifacts (`build/`, `cdk.out`, etc.).
 Does not affect deployed AWS resources.

-- **`make invoke`**: Shows example `curl` commands (using the deployed API Gateway endpoint fetched from stack outputs) to test the MCP discovery and execution endpoints.
+- **`make invoke`**: Shows example `curl` commands for interacting with the deployed API.
+  - First, set the API_KEY and API_URL environment variables as shown by the command output.
+  - Then, run the example `curl` commands.
+  - Note that POST requests use example JSON files from the `example_payloads/` directory.
+  - **Example Deployed URL (from last successful deployment):** `https://9h8ob953ge.execute-api.eu-west-3.amazonaws.com/` (Note: Always use the URL from the `make invoke` output or CloudFormation outputs for the _current_ deployment).

 ## Architecture Overview